TROPIC FEVER

 DOCU-DRAMA

-For Bougainville and his starving sailors Tahiti represented the new paradise on earth.
-The abundance in Tahiti and the sexual liberality on the island made the Frenchmen roll their eyes.
-Only when the chief of the Tahitians made clear that the his hospitality would not last for ever, did Bougainville get back to his duties.
+For Bougainville and his starving sailors, Tahiti was nothing short of paradise.
+The island’s abundance — and the sexual liberality of its people — left the Frenchmen dazzled.
+Only when the Tahitian chief made clear that his hospitality would not last forever did Bougainville return to his duties

-A civil war had been fought in the island Bougainville, which belongs to Papua New Guinea, for over ten years.
-State of emergency is still ruling the country.
-The dispute over the gigantic gold and copper mine Panguna led to the bloody conflict between central government, local land owners, day labourers and the foreign mine owners.
-Over 10,000 people already died in the war, 10 percent of the population.
-Thousands escaped, like refugee Surei Stevenson.
-We follow her comeback to the German ex-colony, that after 15 years of economic stagnation looks as if it had turned back to being paradise.
-Except where guerrilla fighters are tenaciously defending their territory.
+A civil war had been tearing apart the island of Bougainville — part of Papua New Guinea — for over ten years.
+A state of emergency still holds.
+The dispute over the vast Panguna gold and copper mine ignited a bloody conflict between the central government, local landowners, day labourers, and foreign mine operators.
+More than 10,000 people — ten percent of the population — have already lost their lives.
+We follow one of the thousands who fled: refugee Surei Stevenson, as she returns to this former German colony, which after fifteen years of economic stagnation has begun to resemble paradise once more — except where guerrilla fighters are still tenaciously defending their territory

-For Bougainville and his starving sailors Tahiti represented the new paradise on earth.
-The abundance in Tahiti and the sexual liberality on the island made the Frenchmen roll their eyes.
-Only when the chief of the Tahitians made clear that the his hospitality would not last for ever, did Bougainville get back to his duties.
+For Bougainville and his starving sailors, Tahiti was nothing short of paradise.
+The island’s abundance — and the sexual liberality of its people — left the Frenchmen dazzled.
+Only when the Tahitian chief made clear that his hospitality would not last forever did Bougainville return to his duties

-A civil war had been fought in the island Bougainville, which belongs to Papua New Guinea, for over ten years.
-State of emergency is still ruling the country.
-The dispute over the gigantic gold and copper mine Panguna led to the bloody conflict between central government, local land owners, day labourers and the foreign mine owners.
-Over 10,000 people already died in the war, 10 percent of the population.
-Thousands escaped, like refugee Surei Stevenson.
-We follow her comeback to the German ex-colony, that after 15 years of economic stagnation looks as if it had turned back to being paradise.
-Except where guerrilla fighters are tenaciously defending their territory.
+A civil war had been tearing apart the island of Bougainville — part of Papua New Guinea — for over ten years.
+A state of emergency still holds.
+The dispute over the vast Panguna gold and copper mine ignited a bloody conflict between the central government, local landowners, day labourers, and foreign mine operators.
+More than 10,000 people — ten percent of the population — have already lost their lives.
+We follow one of the thousands who fled: refugee Surei Stevenson, as she returns to this former German colony, which after fifteen years of economic stagnation has begun to resemble paradise once more — except where guerrilla fighters are still tenaciously defending their territory

 Shot in original locations in Sydney, Broken Bay (Australia), Bougainville and Buka (Papua New Guinea), Tahiti and Moorea (French Polynesie)